All Episodes

 Doctor, welcome back.

-Obviously, a lot of words stacked up here.
+Obviously, we're stacked up here.

 A lot of people want to talk to you.